yoshi/adventofcode/2022/worklog.md

 Getting back to the grind!

 Executed using perl just to get it done since i'm tired.
 Will add more languages as time permits.

+## Day 02

+I'm super tired so I couldn't think past brute force.
+I hope to revisit this one with a more interesting solution.